Wanna hear the Worst IEP Advice?

 - Can you transfer to a different school?
 Transferring, moving, I’ve talked about these issues before.
 I’ve seen very poorly rated districts do a good job with special ed and I’ve seen top-rated schools suspend kindergarteners.
 There are no guarantees, all schools are in crisis.
 Public education in this country is in crisis.
 And transferring and moving only creates more tasks for the parent.
 It creates more transitions for everyone.
 I think your time is better spent getting some really good training under your belt and learning how to effectively use the IEP process.

 - You are your child’s best advocate, you don’t need one.
 I agree that no one knows a kid like his parents do, and you probably are his best advocate in life.
 But, that doesn’t mean that you know all the ins and outs of the IEP process.
 Most parents don’t know about PWN and how to use it to their advantage.
-Most don’t know how to develop a strategy for the IEP process, they just dive in head first.
+Many don’t know how to develop a strategy for the IEP process, they just dive in head first.
 Remember, we don’t know what we don’t know.
 I have spent the better part of the past 10 years doing nothing but learning about IEPs and I still learn new things every.single.day.
 Personally, I think it’s a dangerous and pretty egotistical thought to say “I don’t need any help with this.”
 We all do.

 - If you cry at IEP meetings, it shows them how passionate you are.
 I just disagree with this.
 I have not cried at an IEP meeting in years, and I’m quite proud of that.
 There is a time and a place to mourn our kids’ losses and struggles, the IEP meeting is not the time.
 Treat it as a business meeting.
 Would you cry at a business meeting?
 I’ve been there.
 I’ve cried at IEP meetings.
 And I know what happens when you’re crying, you’re not thinking about your kid, now you’re thinking “Oh shit, now I’m crying.”
 And trying to compose yourself.